Webix provides full support for GraphQL API query language. GraphQL allows you to get all necessary data in one request.

 webix.proxy.GraphQL.url = "https://graphql-demo.webix.io/query";

-To implement data loading and saving with GraphQL backend, you need to initialize Webix GraphQL proxy object via webix.proxy() function that receives two parameters:
+To implement data loading and saving with GraphQL backend, you need to initialize Webix GraphQL proxy object via the webix.proxy() function that receives two parameters:

 The GraphQL proxy has two methods: load() and save(), which can be used to trigger requests and, optionally, provide particular parameters for them.
-Both methods return a promise object which is resolved with response data.
+Both methods return a promise object which is resolved with the response data.

 //initialize a proxy